reelyactive/pareto-anywhere/README.md

 | [barterer](https://github.com/reelyactive/barterer)   | __/devices__ |
 | [chickadee](https://github.com/reelyactive/chickadee) | __/context__ & __/associations__ & __/features__ |
 | [json-silo](https://github.com/reelyactive/json-silo) | __/stories__ |

+Data is published, by default, to a MQTT broker on localhost by the [barnacles-mqtt](https://github.com/reelyactive/barnacles-mqtt) module which observes the following topic structure:

+- `paretoanywhere/devices/[deviceId]/[deviceIdType]/raddec`
+- `paretoanywhere/devices/[deviceId]/[deviceIdType]/dynamb`
+- `paretoanywhere/devices/[deviceId]/[deviceIdType]/spatem`

+The MQTT single-level wildcard (+) can be used to subscribe to all event types for a given device, and the multi-level wildcard (#) can be used to subscribe to all events for all devices, for example: `paretoanywhere/#`

 ### Output logfiles